How School Leaders Can Use Better Communication to Improve Teacher Retention

 The Takeaway

-A school communication platform may be used to reduce professional frustrations, improve trust in the community, and help members engage and get to know one another.
-A stronger school communication leads to a stronger community, and increased teacher retention.
-A teacher who feels proud, recognized, and supported by their community will likely enjoy and retain their teaching position.
+A school communication platform may be used to reduce professional frustrations, improve trust in the community with clear and concise communication, and help members engage and get to know one another.
+Strong school communication helps to build a stronger and more positive school culture, and thereby increase teacher retention.
+A teacher who feels proud, recognized, and supported by their community is more likely to enjoy and retain their teaching position.

 References